sallycole/sallycole.github.io/about.md

 2. GitHub Desktop.
 Download it at [desktop.github.com](https://desktop.github.com).
 3. The Atom text editor.
 Download it at [atom.io](https://atom.io).
 4. The project files.
 The project homepage is [here](https://github.com/sallycole/sallycole.github.io).
 5. Permission to commit code to the project.
-To request this, contact Sally Cole via email or Twitter.
+To request this, contact Sally Cole via email at sallycole at gmail dot com or via Twitter.

 A tutorial video about getting setup with these tools is available [here on YouTube](https://youtu.be/sfIoTHWTkk8).